the0rem/go-fakeit/README.md

-# go-fake-it
+# go-fakeit
-Go Faker designed to work with go-openapi/strfmt and Struct field tag interpolation
+Go Fakeit designed to work with go-openapi/strfmt and Struct field tag interpolation